 In order to complete the application process you must upload the following documentation on the SøknadsWeb:

-- Residence permit documentation (passport and ID card)
+- Residence permit documentation (UDI residence card/UDI letter)

 - Other relevant documentation (Nokut recognition of Higher education. marriage license)